04 Jan, 2022 An observable process in reconciliation of Māori with the wider Church

 I have met with kaumatua on numerous occasions where there was no prior relationship.
 The fact that I’m of European descent has been obvious.
 How do you build bridges where there is cultural mistrust?

-Quite separate to the racial division (European culture colonising Māori), the European/wider church also betrayed, or failed, the Māori people and church.
+Quite separate to the racial division (European culture colonising Māori), the European/wider church also failed the Māori people and church.

-As the bridgescontinue to be built, I think we’re shifting to see a subtle reconcilliation with past hurts and divisions taking place!
+As the bridges continue to be built, I think we’re shifting to see a subtle reconciliation with past hurts and divisions directed at the Christian faith taking place.

-It’s not a change that is happening in big meetings though.
-With important people having said important things – this change is happening as the result of a myriad of God’s people, working at the grass roots, with the values of Jesus, and a growing appreciation of the values of Te Tiriti!
+It’s not a change that is principally happening in big meetings though, where important people say important things.
+This change is happening as the result of a myriad of God’s people, working at the grass roots, with the values of Jesus, and a growing appreciation of the values of Te Tiriti!

 (2) STORY – A BRIDGE FOR RECONCILIATION

 I was recently again humbled as a kaumatua released a story to us for telling.
-It occured to me that this was actually profound on numbers of levels.
+It occurred to me that this was actually profound on numbers of levels.

-Secondly, it occurred to me that it evidenced a wider sense of reconciliation with the wider Church also.
+Secondly, it occurred to me that his release of the story evidenced a wider sense of reconciliation with the wider Church also.
 I was there as a Christian – to understand and then hopefully be released to tell a faith story related to one of their ancestors.
-His releasing of the story to our hands represented a growing sense of trust in th wider non-Māori Church!
+His releasing of the story to our hands therefore represented not only trust in me as a person, but also a growing sense of trust in the wider non-Māori Church!

 But there is more.

-Thirdly, it was profound because of who would seee his endorsement of our use of their story.
+Thirdly, it was profound also because of those who would see his endorsement of our use of the story.
 Consider that this would be observed by his hapu and Iwi.
-They would see people who are unrelated to themselves (namely us – the Christians who are valuing the story), telling this story about their ancestor – which is a taonga to them.
-In checking if we really did have permissions to print it on some kind of platform, there is their kaumatua’s name.
+They would see people who are unrelated to themselves (namely us – the Christians who are valuing the story), telling the story of their ancestor – which is a taonga to them.
+If they take time to check if we really did have permissions to tell the story, they would find their kaumatua’s name referenced alongside the story.
 (This process and practice of getting permissions is true of every story we tell).
 What does that say to them?

-• It’s a public statement – to them, that he trust us.
+- It’s a public statement that he trust us.

-• Put differently, it is an endorsement of the trustworthiness of that group – who are clearly connected to the wider Christian Church/.
+- Put differently, it’s an endorsement of the trustworthiness of our group.
+And who are we?
+We are the wider Christian community!

-• So, in a way, this is the release of a story for ‘shared ownership’ – that we’d all know and tell to our children together (which is true of various stories the wider Christian community in NZ is coming to know).
+- So, in a way, this is the release of a story for ‘shared ownership’ – knowing that the Christian community would value, protect and preserve (tell) this story to their own children in the generations to come.

-…and the reality of this has been especially highlighted to me by the fact that there are stories we have not been able to tell, where mistrust and other unresolved matters have meant that we are not able to tell a particular story yet.
+The truth of this reflection is maybe most clearly highlighted by the fact that there are stories we have not been able to tell, where mistrust and other unresolved local matters have meant that we are not yet able to more widely tell a particular story of one of our spiritual tipuna in this nation.

-> The fact that we get permission is the fruit of a reconciliation.
+> I.e. The fact that we get permission is the fruit of a reconciliation.

-God’s people are ding a really, really great job!
+God’s people are doing a really, really great job!

-I have been aware in various conversation with kaumatua that I have been far from the only Pākehā Christian they have engaged with.
-I’ve been told on various occasions about other Christians they have engaged with – who were sincerely interested in the stories, and humble to listen and learn, and all with an appropriate sense of empathy.
-This had clearly had an impact upon perspectives!
+I have been aware when in conversation with a few different kaumatua that I have been far from the only Pākehā Christian they have engaged with.
+I’ve been told on various occasions about other Christians they have discussed the same matters with – who were sincerely interested in the stories, and humble to listen and learn, and all with an appropriate sense of empathy.
+This interest is positively impacting perspectives.

 Put differently, as the wider Church in New Zealand grows in its valuing of Te Tiriti, I think (on an observational basis) that much of the needed reconciliation between many Māori and the wider Church is now in a process of taking place by itself.